Lenovo annual profit up 1 percent, missing forecasts, amid China smartphone competition

 Lenovo said PC sales, by far the group's largest business, rose across all geographic regions but targeted Europe in particular as an area of potential growth.
 PC sales to businesses rose 3 percent year-on-year despite a 3 percent drop in the broader market, it added.

-Speaking to reporters in Hong Kong on Thursday, Yang acknowledged Lenovo's smartphone business was flagging on its home turf, a slowing market characterised by intense competition and razor-thin margins.
+Speaking to reporters in Hong Kong on Thursday, Yang acknowledged Lenovo's smartphone business was flagging on its home turf, a slowing market characterized by intense competition and razor-thin margins.

 Industry analyst group IDC said last week smartphone shipments in the world's most populous country shrank for the first time in six years as the market became saturated.